Charles Deburau: Life and career

 It was abroad—notably in Egypt for ten months (1860–61)—and in the provinces that Charles found admiring audiences.
 The Alcazar theaters in Bordeaux and Marseille were especially welcoming.
 He spent two years at the former after his Egyptian tour and assumed its directorship in 1870.
 From 1867 to 1869, he played at the Alcazar in Marseille, and it was there that a young disciple of Pierrot, Louis Rouffe, first saw him perform, and was enchanted.
 Rouffe, who had begun performing—first in comedy, then in pantomime—at the age of seventeen, was remarked by Charles as a burgeoning talent, and when Charles, sensing his own early death, accepted the directorship of the Alcazar du Quartier de La Bastide in Bordeaux, he summoned Rouffe to his side as his understudy.
 There Rouffe performed for one season after Charles's death in 1873; then he returned to Marseille, where he found loyal audiences for the next ten years before tuberculosis cut his own life short.
 With his success and subsequent tutelage of younger mimes was born the southern "school" of pantomime.

 Charles had always wished to be more than a performer.
-According to Hugounet, he dreamed of becoming a Professor of Mime at the Paris Conservatoire or Opéra.
+According to Hugounet, he dreamed of becoming a Professor of Mime at the Paris Conservatory or Opéra.
 But he died too young to realize either of those ambitions.